ARM-software/acle/main/acle.rst

 programming; examples include features for controlling the alignment and packing of data, and some common operations such as word rotation and reversal.
-As and when features become available in international standards (and implementations), it is recommended to use these in preference to ACLE.
+As and when features become available in international standards (and implementations), Arm recommends that you use these in preference to ACLE.
 When implementations are widely available, any ACLE-specific features can be expected to be deprecated.